viniciusfer01/hubbi-challenge/README.md

 # This is a challenge for a job application @Hubbi

+## How to try the project

+- Visit the deployed project [here](https://hubbi-challenge.vercel.app/)

+## How to run the project

+- clone the project
+- cd backend
+- run `npm install`
+- run `npm start`

+- cd frontend
+- run `npm install`
+- run `npm run dev`

+## The API

+The API is a simple express server that serves a list of ships.
+The API has a few endpoints:
+"/" - serves a homepage
+"/login" - serves a login page
+"/ships" - serves a list of ships
+"/ships/:id" - serves a single ship (restricted to authenticated users) "/characters" - serves a list of characters "/characters/:id" - serves a single character (restricted to authenticated users)

 ## The challenge

 Create a simple React application that fetches data from an API and displays it.
 The application should have the following features: